What is powerline networking?

 Finally, it’s very important that you account for the network interface on the devices you’re connecting to the powerline setup.
 For a long time the standard speed of a wired network connection was 100Mb, and lots of computers and other hardware will be limited to that rate.
 But if you’ve purchased a computer or other device with a network port in the last few years it likely supports faster "gigabit ethernet".

 If you’re planning on using powerline networking for speeds above 100Mb you’ll need to make sure that your router and ports all support gigabit, otherwise it will be limited to the slowest link in the chain.
-And if you’re building a new network from scratch it’s a good idea to use Cat 6 ethernet cable too.
+And if you’re building a new network from scratch it’s a good idea to use Cat 6 ethernet cable for the fastest speeds now and in the future.

 Ports and passthroughs